 Harpy Eagle Facts

 - Some confusion does surround the animal, however, in regards to its common name.
-Some individuals refer to it as the American harpy eagle.
+Some refer to it as the American harpy eagle.
 This occurs due to the desire to avoid confusing it with another species of eagle inhabiting the same habitat range.

 - In fact, in parts of the range it previously inhabited, the gorgeous animal has now disappeared entirely.
 In addition to this, the magnificent bird known as the Harpy Eagle also faces various other threats to its continued existence.